-Lease liability remeasurement scenario

-Change to the lease term.

-Change to the lease payments as a result of a change in an index or a rate.

-Change in expected payment under a residual value guarantee.

-Lease contract has been modified and the lease modification is not accounted for as a separate lease.
+Lease liability remeasurement scenario Lease liability remeasurement methodology Change to the lease term. discounting the revised lease payments using a revised discount rate.
+Change to the lease payments as a result of a change in an index or a rate. discounting the revised lease payments using the initial discount rate unless the lease payments change is due to a change in a floating interest rate, in which case a revised discount rate is used; Change in expected payment under a residual value guarantee. discounting the revised lease payments using the initial discount rate.
+Lease contract has been modified and the lease modification is not accounted for as a separate lease. discounting the revised payments using a revised discount rate.